Deshraj-Tiwari-Official/Deshraj-Tiwari-Official/README.md

-- 👋 Hi, I’m @Deshraj-Tiwari-Official
+- 👋 Hi, I’m @Deshraj-Tiwari-Official (Dash...
+What my so called friends call me)
-- 👀 I’m interested in NextJS
-- 🌱 I’m currently learning to create SaaS apps.
-- ⚡ Fun fact: I use vim in VS Code
+- ⚡ Fun fact: I use Arch BTW.
+AND code in the most supreme editor on this planet...
+VSco- I mean Neovim.
+- 😅 I learn whatever the f i want and am not aiming for anything in coding rn.
+I do random things.
+Just ignore me...

 <!---
 Deshraj-Tiwari-Official/Deshraj-Tiwari-Official is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.